 If you are with us in the morning or afternoon, you are welcome at the House of Peace at any time to help yourself to breakfast and lunch.

 You can discuss your needs with us (such as asking about foods if you have an allergy) and we will make arrangements accordingly or offer an alternative.

 Following our 11 a.m.
 Mass on Sundays, we invite you to join us for brunch.
-Please bring a dish-to-pass!
-Other gatherings may also ask for a dish-to-pass — please check our calendar — but you’re always welcome to bring snacks and beverages to share.
+Because brunch is served buffet-style, there are some new health safety procedures in place such as hand sanitizing and using a new plate if going up for seconds.
+Please bring a dish-to-pass just large enough for yourself and two other people as we cannot keep leftover buffet food.
+Other gatherings may also ask for a dish-to-pass – please check our calendar.

 We have some “famous” recipes at the Mountain!